 The college combines an outstanding faculty with modern laboratories and lecture halls, a strong support staff, and a long tradition of excellence.
-Among the 79 faculty members are one Nobel laureate, three Fellows of the Royal Society of London, 30 members of the National Academy of Sciences, and 10 members of the National Academy of Engineering.
-(This list includes nine faculty members who are Professors of the Graduate School or active emeriti.)
+Among the 84 faculty members are one Nobel laureate, nine who have been honored with the National Medal of Science, 31 members of the National Academy of Sciences, and 10 members of the National Academy of Engineering.
+(This list includes faculty members who are Professors of the Graduate School or active emeriti.)
 The breadth of interests and dedication to research among the faculty provide students with a chance to become acquainted with the latest scientific advances and thought.